As startup founders or B2B entrepreneurs, our ability to out-learn and out-pace the competition is one of our main

 A book on disruptions, incumbents and finding opportunities for new products.
 You’ve certainly heard of the milkshake story from this book.

 - The White Tiger: A Novel – Aravind Adiga

 As the title says, this book is a novel.
 Through a series of letters written to the Chinese prime minister, we discover a fascinating Indian entrepreneur.
 I won’t spoil it for you, but this book is really worth reading.
 The author takes us on a crazy ride.

 - Traction: A Startup Guide to Getting Customers – Gabriel Weinberg, Justin Mares

 Although Traction is a little thin on tactical marketing insights, its framework is a great way to challenge your marketing channel assumptions and find the right marketing strategy for your business.

 How about you?
-What are your must-read books for B2B founders?
+What are your must-read entrepreneur books for B2B founders?
 What are the best books for startup entrepreneurs?
 Tweet at @LeanB2B.

-I hope you find as much value reading these books as I have.
+I hope you find as much value reading these entrepreneur books as I have.